JimMcL/sampleIt/README.md

 Everything is designed to make it easy to access the data.
 There are no access restrictions.
 Photos are stored in the public/images folder so they are served directly by the web server for maximum speed.
-This means that anyone with access to the server can see all of the data and photos.
+This means that anyone with access to the server can see **and edit** all of the data and photos.

 It is a vanilla RoR setup.